Create queries in System Center Configuration Manager

 select SMS_R_System.NetbiosName from SMS_R_System where SMS_R_System.NetbiosName like "ABC%"

 Device types are stored in the Configuration Manager database under the resource class sms_r_system and the attribute name AgentEdition.
-Use the following query to retrieve only the devices that match the agent edition of the device type that you specify:
+Use this query to retrieve only the devices that match the agent edition of the device type that you specify:

 Select SMS_R_System.ClientEdition from SMS_R_System where SMS_R_System.ClientEdition = <Device ID>

-Use one of the following values for <Device ID>:
+Use one of these values for <Device ID>:

 |Device type||Value of AgentEdition|

 |Windows desktop or laptop computer||0|